skyzyx/php-coding-standards/SPELLING.md

 # Spelling

 If there is ever a discrepancy between English-speaking dialects, use **U.S. English** as a baseline for both spelling and word choice.
-[Grammarist](http://grammarist.com/spelling/) can help ensure correct spelling.
+[Grammarist](http://grammarist.com/spelling/) and similar websites can help ensure intended usage.

 ```
 color (correct)